-- Establish a directional bias by identifying the main trend using higher time frames.
-If there is no trend we’re going to stop trading until we can establish a clear trend.
+- Establish a directional bias by identifying the main trend using longer time frames.
+If there is no trend a trader should stop trading until a clear trend can be established.

-- Secondly, we’re looking for a pullback and a recovery within the main trend.
+- We’re looking for a pullback and a recovery within the main trend.

 - We’re waiting for a breakout in the direction of the trend for our entry trigger level.

 How do you choose your time frames?
-Basically, we’re going to work with three different time frames to look for trends, to look for a pullback and for a breakout.
-First of all, you have to choose the time frame you feel more comfortable trading with because not every trader is the same as some are very short-term traders while others are long-term traders.
+We work with three different time frames to look for trends, to look for a pullback and for a breakout.
+First, you have to choose the time frame you feel more comfortable trading.
+No trader is the same – some are very short-term traders while others are long-term traders.

 The general rule is that you should use the preferred time frame as the intermediate time frame.
-In order to get your long-term time frame, you will have to multiply your intermediate time frame by 4, 5 or 6.
-And in order to get your short-term time frame you’re simply going to get your intermediate time frame and divide it by 4,5, or 6.
-These are not set in stone rules and if your preferred time frame is an intraday chart like the 5-minutes or 15-minutes time frames it’s recommended you use the Daily chart as your long-term time frame because the Daily chart is considered to be the place smart money operates.
+In order to get your long-term time frame, you have to multiply your intermediate time frame by 4, 5 or 6.

-On the intermediate time frame, we’re going to gauge the market momentum and possible overbought/oversold turning signals in the direction of the trend spotted in the higher time frame chart.
-If the overall trend is up, look for the market to turn from the oversold levels, and if the overall trend is down, look for the market to turn from overbought levels.
+On the intermediate time frame, we gauge the market momentum and possible overbought/oversold turning signals in the direction of the trend spotted in the higher time frame chart.
+If the overall trend is up, look for the market to turn from the oversold levels.
+But if the overall trend is down, look for the market to turn from overbought levels.

-The short-term time frame will be used to time the market and find the optimal entry levels in the direction of the trend.
-In simple terms, we use the short-term time frames for pinpointing entries and exits.
-Once we identified an overbought or oversold level in the intermediate time frame, we switch to the lower time frame to enter our trade and use any technical levels as a trigger, such as the break of support to enter short, if we’re in a bearish trend; and buy at the break of resistance if we’re in a bullish trend.
+The short-term time frame will time the market and find the optimal entry levels in the direction of the trend.
+We use the short-term time frames for pinpointing entries and exits.
+Once we have identified an overbought or oversold level in the intermediate time frame, we switch to the lower time frame to enter our trade.
+Use any technical levels as a trigger, such as the break of support to enter short, if we’re in a bearish trend.
+And buy at the break of resistance if we’re in a bullish trend.